 ...May I begin this section with a heart felt apology :

 ...I know professional violin makers who are rightfully proud of their accomplishments as instrument makers, they greatly value the time honored traditions of violin family instrument making.
 I know of at least one such gentleman who gets red in the face and is angry with me when I just say 'hello' at an instrument makers show.
-He says he does not appreciate the criticism and that he is satisfied with his traditional methods!
-You understand, that I had said nothing to him at all.
-It also suggests that either his friends and customers have mentioned the subject or that he himself had been reading this web site and perhaps was feeling some distant thought that perhaps he could be making a better instrument for his customers, dispite his prostations.
+He says: 'he does not appreciate the criticism and that he is satisfied with his traditional methods'!
+You will understand, that I had said nothing to him at all.
+It also suggests that either his friends and customers have mentioned the subject or that he himself had been reading this web site and perhaps was feeling some distant thought that perhaps he could be making consistently better instrument for his customers, dispite his prostrations.

-..I hope that by the time this latest 'Tap Tone Project' and 'Tap Tone Technology' sections are completed, violin makers will have the information and technique and tools to evaluate and decide what, if any, new skills they might bring to their making (keeping it to themselves as they wish).
+..I hope that by the time this latest 'Tap Tone Project' and 'Tap Tone Technology', and Wood Secection sections are completed, violin makers will have the information and technique and tools to evaluate and decide what, if any, new skills they might bring to their making (keeping it to themselves as they wish).

 ...I ask no credit, only wishing that better instruments are being produced and classical music audiences' listening pleasure is enhanced in future years.